SimIntToolkit/cpswt-core/README.md

 # CPSWT Java Core

-The core implementation of the Cyber-Physical Systems WindTunnel (CPSWT), including integration of Java federates, the federation manager, and COA management.
+The core implementation of the Cyber-Physical Systems Wind Tunnel (CPSWT), including integration of Java federates, the federation manager, and COA management.

 Any Java-based federate will use the classes in this repository in order to execute.